Anthony Browne (died 1548): Career

 In January 1540, when King Henry VIII went to Rochester in Kent to meet his future fourth wife, Anne of Cleves, he first sent Browne, as his Master of the Horse, into her chamber.
 Browne later declared that he was never more dismayed in his life, "lamenting in his heart to see the Lady so far unlike that which was reported".
 Henry VIII confided his own disappointment the next day to Browne as they returned to Greenwich Palace on the royal barge.
+There is one report, however, that Browne was proxy for Henry at a marriage in Cleves, but that hasn't been substantiated.
+If Browne had already seen Anne, then it's unlikely he would have made a note of her appearance at Rochester Castle.

 In 1540 Browne was made a Knight of the Garter and was granted Battle Abbey, the buildings and estate of which had come into the hands of the Crown in 1538 following the Dissolution of the Monasteries, which he turned into a country house.

 In 1542, on the death of his elder half-brother the Earl of Southampton, Browne inherited from him the estate of Cowdray House in Sussex, purchased by him in 1528.
 Browne completed the building of "that magnificent house" which was destroyed by fire in 1793, but which was rebuilt.
 It was sold in 1843 to the 6th Earl of Egmont by the nieces of the 8th Viscount Montagu.